EthanThatOneKid/hex-word-colors/README.md

 ## Going Forward

 Going forward, it would be cool to be able to see if any of the valid hexadecimal words semantically corresponds to a color.
 For example, For example, "ice" can be written as `#1ce` in hexadecimal and it coincidentally has an icy-blue color.
-A dataset like [this one](https://www.kaggle.com/rtatman/color-terms-dataset) on Kaggle
+A dataset like [this one](https://www.kaggle.com/rtatman/color-terms-dataset) on Kaggle would do the trick but this one is too small.
+When I find a solid dataset with that type of data, I will write another script that generates a report showing all the words that correspond with the correct hexadecimal color representation!

 ---